Call for full papers

 CAiSE'25 Call for Papers

 Engineering real-world information systems requires a coherent design, encompassing human, organizational, economic, societal, and technological aspects.
 Information systems are utilized in increasingly diverse contexts such as business process management, geographical information systems, and digital twins.
 At the same time, the discipline continually evolves with trends in data science, machine learning, process mining, blockchain, mobile computing, sustainability, new regulations, cyber warfare, and military conflicts, all influencing its development.
 Each application context and emerging trend can lead to specializations within information systems engineering, necessitating various research traditions and needs.
 While beneficial, these specializations risk creating silos within the field of information systems engineering.
 Thus, the CAiSE conference, the premier event for this discipline, aims to prevent such fragmentation.
-Therefore, the theme for this year’s CAiSE conference is Bridging the Silos.
+Therefore, the theme for this year’s CAiSE conference is Bridging Silos.

 We encourage submissions that consider information systems engineering (ISE) as a cohesive design involving multiple aspects across the life cycle of information systems across their design, development, deployment and operation.
 Submissions concerned with specific specializations are certainly welcome, but they must explicitly position their results within the broader context to engage researchers across different areas and avoid silo formation.